 What photography setup do you use?

-I currently take my photographs using a Nikon D3300 Camera, with the Nikkor 40mm f/2.8G Macro Lens.
+I currently take most of my photographs using a Nikon D3300 Camera, with the Nikkor 40mm f/2.8G Macro Lens.
 (The macro lens, with its higher aperture, is what allows for artistic blurring that you see in a lot of food photos, including all of my recent ones since I made the switch from the kit lens that comes with the camera).
 One thing I do that I think is somewhat rare among food bloggers is that I occasionally also use a Hoya Polarizer to reduce excessive glare in my lighting setup and make the colors in my photographs richer.

 My new house doesn’t have very consistent natural lighting, so I predominantly shoot in artificial light, using the Lowel EGO Tabletop Light, and a homemade reflector made of poster board and aluminum foil.
 I keep my camera steady using a Vanguard Alta Tripod.